thecredibleway/thecredibleway-com/docs/faq/questions/born-without-choice-yet-doomed-for-not-choosing-god.md

 toc_max_heading_level: 4
 title: Born Without Choice, Yet Doomed for Not Choosing God | Christian Apologetics
 sidebar_label: Born Without Choice, Yet Doomed for Not Choosing God?
 description: I didn't choose to be born, so why am I accountable and potentially doomed without God?
-We delve into free will, God's justice, and human responsibility from a Christian perspective.
+We delve into free will, God's justice and human responsibility from a Christian perspective.
 keywords: [" I didn't choose to be born and if I don't choose God Im doomed?","I didn't choose to be born.
 So why am I held accountable for what I do here?","Free Will & God's Sovereignty","Justice of God","Human Responsibility","Problem of Evil ","Eternal Destiny","Predestination vs. Choice"]
 ---